hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 decay: float >= 0.
 Learning rate decay over each update.

 For the two class Noodles dataset, loss was defined as 'binary_crossentropy'.
 For all other datasets the loss was defined as 'categorical_crossentropy' which is a one-hot vector of the number of classes used in the classification.
+The metrics argument provided the classification accuracy.

 ```
 # compile the new model using a RMSProp optimizer